smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/05 - Inner Join.md

 |  4 | <NULL> |  2 | Peach |

 ---------------------------------------------------------------------------------
-This SQL statement works in `SQL Server` when joining three or more tables.
-The `ON` clause must be in reverse order for this to work.
+When joining three or more statements, this SQL statement works in `SQL Server`.
+The table referenced in the `ON` clause must be in reverse order for this to work.

 For this SQL statement, I am self-joining to `TableA` three times.